-March Madness: NCAA men’s and women’s tournaments feature 16 games each
+March Madness: Miami women jump out to halftime lead, Loyola-Ohio State men underway

 Zed Key moving gingerly on his ankle, to say the least. pic.twitter.com/sip3NyF8TH— Griffin Strom (@GriffinStrom3) March 17, 2022

 Young (8.2 points, 4.9 rebounds) normally doesn’t start but averages the third-most minutes per game for the Buckeyes, and he replaced Key in the starting lineup on March 1 against Nebraska.
-However, he suffered a concussion in that game and hasn’t played since.
+However, he suffered a concussion in that game and hadn’t played since, though he was in the Buckeyes’ starting lineup Friday.

 Neither Key nor Young participated in full-court drills during the portion of Thursday’s shoot-around that was open to reporters, and Coach Chris Holtmann said afterward that they would be game-time decisions.